Cthulhu

 Cthulhu is a fictional cosmic entity created by writer H. P. Lovecraft.
-It was first introduced in his short story "The Call of Cthulhu", published by the American pulp magazine Weird Tales in 1928.
-Considered a Great Old One within the pantheon of Lovecraftian cosmic entities, this creature has since been featured in numerous popular culture references.
+It was introduced in his short story "The Call of Cthulhu", published by the American pulp magazine Weird Tales in 1928.
+Considered a Great Old One within the pantheon of Lovecraftian cosmic entities, this creature has since been featured in numerous pop culture references.
 Lovecraft depicts it as a gigantic entity worshipped by cultists, in the shape of a green octopus, dragon, and a caricature of human form.
-The Lovecraft-inspired universe, the Cthulhu Mythos, where it exists with its fellow entities, is named after it.
+It is the namesake of the Lovecraft-inspired Cthulhu Mythos.

 Etymology, spelling, and pronunciation

 Invented by Lovecraft in 1928, the name Cthulhu was probably chosen to echo the word chthonic (Ancient Greek "of the earth"), as apparently suggested by Lovecraft himself at the end of his 1923 tale "The Rats in the Walls".
 The chthonic, or earth-dwelling, spirit has precedents in numerous ancient and medieval mythologies, often guarding mines and precious underground treasures, notably in the Germanic dwarfs and the Greek Chalybes, Telchines, or Dactyls.

 Lovecraft transcribed the pronunciation of Cthulhu as Khlûl′-hloo, and said, "the first syllable pronounced gutturally and very thickly.
 The 'u' is about like that in 'full', and the first syllable is not unlike 'klul' in sound, hence the 'h' represents the guttural thickness" yielding something akin to /ˈq(χ)lʊlˌɬuː/.
 S. T. Joshi points out, however, that Lovecraft gave different pronunciations on different occasions.
 According to Lovecraft, this is merely the closest that the human vocal apparatus can come to reproducing the syllables of an alien language.
 Cthulhu has also been spelled in many other ways, including Tulu, Katulu, and Kutulu.
-The name is often preceded by the epithet Great, Dead, or Dread.